 - These policies have been updated as of April 14, 2022.

-- Section 1, immediately adjacent to the statue of St. Joseph, is reserved for those who prefer to mask and socially distance.
-The remainder of the main Worship Space will be general seating with no restrictions.
+- Section reserved for those who prefer to mask and socially distance: We will be keeping Section 1, immediately adjacent to the statue of St. Joseph, as the section reserved for those who prefer to wear masks and socially distance.
+We will continue to monitor the use of that section and possibly change it to Section 6 by the statue of the Blessed Mother in the future.
+The remainder of the main Worship Space is general seating with no restrictions.
 Singing is allowed, to the extent that you feel comfortable.

 - If you are bringing Communion to the sick or homebound, please bring a pyx and contact a deacon immediately after Mass.

 - Please do not come to Mass if you are sick.
 Use good judgment if you are elderly or have an underlying medical condition.
 For more information, please click here.